 Rental agents can also represent landlords in search of tenants.
 Here, a fee is charged to the landlord depending on the market.
 In more competitive markets, the tenant may be responsible for the real estate agent fee.
 Also known as a “broker fee,” it can be a flat rate for a credit check/application or dependent upon the rent.
 This could be a full month’s rent or 15% of the annual rent.

 Many people find a real estate professional through friends and family or a quick online search.
-The real estate professionals at Dore Step Realty have a true passion for buyers.
+The real estate professionals at The Dore Step Group have a true passion for buyers.
 With excellent communication skills, our professionals use verbal and written means effectively.
 Working well in fast-paced and time sensitive work environments, they are able to serve clients well even in St. Lucie’s hot real estate market.
-Smart and connected, Dore Step Realty is committed to each client’s needs.
+Smart and connected, The Dore Step Group is committed to each client’s needs.
 Clients rave about their excellent experience.
 The team’s attention is on every little detail.
-Another reason families love working with Dore Step is their honesty.
-Dore Step takes great care to ensure they’re finding the right solution for every client.
+Another reason families love working with The Dore Step Group is their honesty.
+The Dore Step Group takes great care to ensure they’re finding the right solution for every client.
 Their mission is helping families envision their future home by walking them through the real estate process.